 - The northern plains are the granaries of the country.
 They provide the base for early civilisations.

 - The plateau is a storehouse of minerals, which has played a crucial role in the industrialisation of India.

 - The coastal region and island groups provide sites for fishing and port activities.

 We hope CBSE Notes for Class 9 Geography helped you in your studies.
 Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive Maths and Science videos.

 Frequently Asked Questions on CBSE Class 9 Geography Notes Chapter 2 Physical Features of India

 Physical features include landforms, bodies of water, climate, natural vegetation and soil.

 A peninsula is a piece of land that is almost entirely surrounded by water but is connected to the mainland on one side.